Eribakova/CS5010/README.md

 ## Conclusions

 We used high frequency data on bike sharing before and after the onset of COVID-19 in DC metropolitan area, focusing on Northern Virginia specifically.
 We found that the overall usage of bike sharing dropped off significantly as the rate of infections picked up.
-It appears that the use began to fall off in February, even before the official lockdowns, possibly due to people reacting to news accounts ahead of the official announcements.
 However, after the Virginia's lockdown ended in early May, bike sharing continued its seasonal increase even as deaths and hospitalizations escalated, and surpassed the previous year during non-commuting hours and on weekends.
+Together, our data suggests a need for increased public health educaton and precautions governing outdoor recreational sites during popular leisure hours, especially given bikesharing was even higher on weekends during the pandemic than during the prior year.

 Public health officials could the data to tailor interventions beyond what the vendor is already doing (sanitizing high-contact parts of the equipment after use).
 These could include posting safety information posters at the bikesharing stations that are most frequently used, requiring a review of social distancing guidelines as part of the terms of the rental, emphasizing the value of mask wear for outdoor recreation, or limiting rentals where social distancing is not possible.